The Legal Requirements Around Japanese Knotweed

 How to Avoid an ASBO

-The only way to avoid an ASBO, and to stop the spread of Japanese knotweed, is to have it eradicated.
+The only way to avoid an ASBO, and to stop the spread of Japanese knotweed, is to have it removed.
 Tests are still being carried out through the controlled introduction of Aphalara itadori, a jumping plant louse that feeds solely on Japanese knotweed.

 At this stage, tests have proven inconclusive, and have failed in some areas, so the best way to get rid of Japanese knotweed at this stage is to call a professional.

-It’s important to remember there are strict guidelines on removing this invasive plant, and its root system makes it extremely difficult to eradicate.
+It’s important to remember there are strict guidelines on removing this invasive plant, and its root system makes it extremely difficult to remove.
 Undertaking such a project yourself is likely to be unsuccessful due to the hardiness of the plant.

 For more information on how to protect your property from costly fines, get in touch with us today by calling 0800 389 1911 or contact us online.